csc-training/hpc-python/docs/mooc/parallel-programming/intro-to-mpi.md

 supercomputers.

 From a programmer point of view, MPI is both flexible and comprehensive.
-It contains over 300 procedures, but often only a handfull of procedures are actually needed in a single program.
+It contains over 300 procedures, but often only a handful of procedures are actually needed in a single program.

 MPI contains routines for: